lionel68/STAN-BES-2017/introduction/intro_structure.md

 * Give one or two published examples were supplementary insights from Bayesian approach are obvious (ideally scientific benefits/insights rather than simply "technical" benefits)

 ### Part 3: How do we do Bayesian data analysis (~10min)

+What are the options to fit Bayesian models (BUGS, JAGS, STAN), what are the differences?

 -> The different options in R: BUGS, JAGS (r2jags,other packages allowing easy model fit with pre-set priors), STAN (rstan, rstanarm, brms)
 -> Specificitis of model building and checking in BDA (chains, convergence, divergence)